-‘DWTS’ Judge Derek Hough Shares Underwater Adventure, But Fans Are More Impressed By His Ability To Do This
+'DWTS' Judge Derek Hough Shares Underwater Adventure, But Fans Are More Impressed By His Ability To Do This

-Dancing with the Stars judge and six-time mirrorball winning performer Derek Hough posted an exciting underwater clip where he said he “flew” in the sea to the delight of his 2.8 million followers.
-However, his fans appeared to be more impressed with his ability to hold his breath for a long time than the actual daredevil stunt.
+Dancing with the Stars judge and six-time mirrorball-winning performer Derek Hough posted an exciting underwater clip where he noted he flew in the sea, to the delight of his 2.8 million Instagram followers.
+However, his fans appeared to be more impressed by his ability to hold his breath for a long time rather than his actual daredevil stunt.

 "Wonderful!
 How long can you hold your breath for?" asked one follower.